-The Women's Refugee Commission (WRC) traced five of the most critical ways the House reconciliation bill would be catastrophic for immigrant women and families.
-This updated factsheet looks at the Senate bill, identifying some of the provisions most damaging for women and girls and identifying areas where the bills differ.
+The Women's Refugee Commission (WRC) traced five of the most critical ways the House and original Senate reconciliation bills would be catastrophic for immigrant women and families.
+Some of these provisions, including those that punish states that provide healthcare to vulnerable immigrant populations using their own funds, have been removed.
+However, other damaging provisions have been added or maintained.

-The Senate bill retains some of the most damaging provisions of the House bill, including allocating more than \$150 billion dollars for immigration detention and oversight, upending protections for immigrant children in detention, and defunding sexual and reproductive healthcare services for immigrant women.
+This updated factsheet identifies some of the most damaging provisions for migrant women and families of the final Senate bill, including allocating more than \$150 billion dollars for immigration detention and oversight, upending protections for immigrant children in detention, defunding labor and delivery services for immigrant women, and eliminating access to Medicaid for refugees, people who have been granted asylum, and survivors of domestic violence, sexual assault, and human trafficking.